WoSai/shouqianba-doc/en/api/business_en.md

 ## Terminal Checkin

 `terminal_sn` and `terminal_key` are like username and password to your terminal.
 To keep your terminals and transactions safe, `terminal_key`s should be updated on daily basis.
 Developers may pick any time during the day to perfrom the checkin.
-But keep in mind that a `terminal_key` is only valid for at most 48 hours, and after each checkin, only current and last `terminal_key` are valid.
+But keep in mind that a `terminal_key` is only valid for at most 48 hours, and after each checkin, only current and last `terminal_key`s are valid.

 ![](../img/checkin_sd.png?raw=true)